copyrite/LwotcMinimalText/XComGame.md

 ## Wrath
 Use the Grapple to pull yourself to an enemy and attack with your Ripjack.
-* Only the pull is subject to an Aim roll.
+* Only the pull is subject to an aim roll.
 The Ripjack attack is guaranteed to hit.
 * Requires an empty tile adjacent to the enemy.
 * {% COOLDOWN %}